AeneasVerif/charon/CONTRIBUTING.md

 - The `aeneas`, `eurydice` and `kyber` checks correspond to projects that use Charon that we endeavor to break as little as possible.

 Sometimes breakage is unavoidable however.
 In this case we can merge changes with these checks not passing.
 Before that:
-- For `aeneas`, we fix the issue ourselves.
+- For `aeneas`, we have to manually fix the issue.
 This involves making a PR to [Aeneas][] that fixes compilation on a best-effort basis (e.g. adding `raise` branches if there are new enum variants) and bumps their pin of charon (using `make update-charon-pin`).
-We request that the Aeneas change (excepting the pin update) be ready before we merge the change to Charon.
+We request that the changes to Aeneas (excepting the pin update) be ready before we merge the changes to Charon.
-- For `eurydice` and `kyber`, we discuss with their maintainers.
+- For `eurydice` and `kyber`, we (the maintainers of Charon) will discuss with their maintainers.

 ## Attribution